ruleGreen/Survey-Evolution-DS/README.md

 - [PLUG-AND-PLAY POLICY PLANNER FOR LARGE LANGUAGE MODEL POWERED DIALOGUE AGENTS](https://arxiv.org/pdf/2311.00262.pdf)  `Arxiv 2023`

+- [Reinforcement Learning for Optimizing RAG for Domain Chatbots] `AAAI 2024 Workshop` using rl to determine whether or not to retrieve for domain chatbots

 - [Manual-Guided Dialogue for Flexible Conversational Agents](https://arxiv.org/abs/2208.07597.pdf)

 ### Database